MA course 2022-2023

 This report will be assessed as your Oral presentation.

-On Monday, 1 May (Block 4, Session 5), you will be asked to produce a popular account of your termpaper project.
+[updated 26 Apr 17h] On Monday, 8 May (Block 4, Session 6), you will be asked to produce a near-final version of your term paper.

 This text will be assessed as Hand-in Assignment #3.